MicrosoftDocs/data-api-builder-docs/data-api-builder/reference-configuration.md

 Defines the URL path where the GraphQL endpoint is made available.
 For example, if this parameter is set to `/graphql`, the GraphQL endpoint is exposed as `/graphql`.
 By default, the path is `/graphql`.

 > [!IMPORTANT]
 > Sub-paths are not allowed for this property.
-A customized path value for the GraphQL endpoint is not currently available.
+A customized path value for the GraphQL endpoint isn't currently available.

 #### Format